justinParton/Media-Provider/README.md

 GBFIC\MediaProvider\Providers\RokuProvider;
 ```

-Dont forget to add the provider to config/mediaprovider providers array so that it can be retrieved during initialization.
+Don't forget to add the provider to config/mediaprovider providers array so that it can be retrieved during initialization.

 #### Initializing MediaProvider